nobodyisnobody/write-ups/Fword.CTF.2021/pwn/blacklist.revenge/README.md

 well execve, execveat, fork, open are forbidden, so no shell execution.

-so we will go for a reverse shell, and open can be replaced by the openat syscall which do the same (more or less)
+so we will go for a connect back shellcode that send us back the flag

+(open can be replaced by the openat syscall which do the same (more or less))

 let's have a look to the vuln function.